SciML/DiffEqDocs.jl/docs/src/types/ode_types.md

+# ODE Types

-# Defining an ODE Problem
+## Mathematical Specification of an ODE Problem

 To define an ODE Problem, you simply need to give the function ``f`` and the initial condition ``u₀`` which define an ODE